 NOTICE(s): For the A.A.S.
-Degree in Electronic Engineering Technology, General Option, the student must complete a minimum of 76 credit hours-a minimum of 22 general education hours, 21 general technical core hours, and 33 hours of technical electives-all of which must be approved by the advisor.
+Degree in Electronic Engineering Technology, General Option, the student must complete a minimum of 76 credit hours - a minimum of 61 in technical courses and a minimum of 15 in general education courses - all of which must be approved by the advisor.
 A maximum of 9 credit hours of technical electives may be selected from any approved area of Engineering Technology programs with prior written approval from the student's major advisor.
 Technical courses may vary to meet student need and to provide options.
 Admission Requirement: High school diploma or GED.